ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-050524.md

 ### Office Hours

-<< content >>
+We spent an hour going over a variety of topics, one of which was Pony related.
+All of the Pony conversation was related to Adrian and I looking at the [parameter subtyping](https://ponylang.zulipchat.com/#narrow/stream/189985-beginner-help/topic/parameter.20subtyping) topic in the [beginner help](https://ponylang.zulipchat.com/#narrow/stream/189985-beginner-help) Zulip stream.

-I am unable to attend Office Hours on Monday May 6th.
+A note for next week: I am unable to attend Office Hours on Monday May 6th.
 Everyone is welcome to hop on the Zoom and chat with each other.
 I will be back on Monday May 13th.

 ---